MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-root-site.md

 1. Note any "Featured links" that have been added on the SharePoint start page.
 You'll need to add them again after the swap.
 [Learn how](change-links-list-on-sharepoint-home-page.md)
 2. Review your source site to make sure it has the same policies, permissions, and external sharing settings as your current root site.

-If you've enabled auditing, the following events can be recorded:
+If you've [turned on audit log search](/office365/securitycompliance/turn-audit-log-search-on-or-off), the following events can be recorded:

 - Scheduled site swap: A site swap was scheduled at this time
 - Swapped site: A site swap completed successfully at this time